chinthakadd/spring-sleuth-poc/README.md

 Spring Slueth has written a custom interceptor that will take care of this job.
 However you need to create a RestTemplate configuration and ensure that Spring can decorate it with a slueth proxy that adds this interceptor.

+Spring Slueth supports RxJava in-built by copying the headers as a thread local context to the IO threads.

 - If I want to integrate with Zipkin and start publishing trace information for visualization, I need to use spring-cloud-sleuth-zipkin library.
 But this is not needed in my case right now.